 The Golden City, the City of a Thousand Spires; for centuries Prague has been sweeping visitors off their feet with its romantic streets, soaring towers, and great beer!
 From the heart of medieval Bohemia to the capital of the Holy Roman Empire, the glory days of Prague's rich culture are shadowed by oppression, under both the Nazis and the Communists.
 Beside - and sometimes under- the flowing Vltava River, the Czech capital captivates, inspires and moves like no other city.
 Our expert guides bring to life the legends and take you in the footsteps of Kafka, Good King Wenceslas, and the Golem. *Average tour length.
 The Prague Free Tour usually ends at Jan Palach Square, in front of Rudolfinum.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!

 Prague Castle dominates both the skyline and the history of the Czech capital like no other building.
 The world’s largest medieval castle has towered over the city since the 9th century and continues to awe and inspire today.
 The Castle, Pražský hrad, is a world unto itself with dozens of hidden corners and surprises.
 The remarkably harmonious ensemble of contrasting styles is the product of generations of gifted architects, culminating in the 20th century with the forgotten genius of Jože Plečnik.
-Our guides bring to life the legendary court of Rudolf II, the nightmares of Kafka and the very real struggles of the Velvet Revolution.
+Expert guides bring to life the legendary court of Rudolf II, the nightmares of Kafka and the very real struggles of the Velvet Revolution.
 We explore Malá Strana, dotted with the former palaces of the nobility and wander beyond the castle gates through picturesque Hradčany to show you the best views of the city.
 This 3-hour walking tour finishes in the Prague Castle gardens, overlooking the Old Town.
-A 24 CZK transportation ticket is required for this tour. *Average tour length.
+It is necessary to purchase a 24 CZK transportation ticket before joining the Prague Castle Tour.
+We kindly ask you to purchase it in advance to ensure that the tour runs smoothly.
+Tickets are sold through yellow vending machines at metro stations, at ticket offices located at some metro stations, at some news stands and at tourist information centers. *Average tour length.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!
 Take advantage of our group discount of 10% for groups of 10 or more!